-The Municipality adopted a Client Service Charter stipulating the agreed service standards and procedures that govern service delivery to their community.
+The Western Cape Department of Local Government has assisted the municipality to develop The Municipality adopted a Client Service Charter stipulating the agreed service standards and procedures that govern service delivery to their community.
 According to this service charter the following service standards were agreed upon with the community.
-The final Client Service Charter is attached is annexure B.
+The final Client Service Charter is attached as annexure B.